Head Football Coach/ Assistant Athletic Director

 As a player, Coach Evans started his collegiate career at Akron, getting his first start as a sophomore against Western Michigan.
 He was named an All-American by Don Hansen’s Football Gazette and as a senior he played in the Snow Bowl, a Division II all-star game.
 Coach Evans earned a free-agent contract with the Pittsburgh Steelers in 1998 before being invited to mini-camp by the New Orleans Saints the following year.

-Mike and his wife of twenty one years, Jen, reside in North Strabane with their son, Mikey.
+Mike and his wife of twenty two years, Jen, reside in North Strabane with their son, Mikey, who plays quarterback for the Big Macs.